Thermal Energy Storage for Decarbonizing Building Heat

 Related publications: Nature Sustainability (2020)

-Thermoelectric energy conversion (Energy)
+Thermoelectric energy conversion

 Over 60% of energy rejected to the environment is at temperatures below 250 °C. Thermoelectric generators based on polymers can be used to economically capture this heat and convert it into electricity at a low cost and on a large scale.
 Their inherently low thermal conductivity and solution processability enables new device architectures: for waste heat recovery from pipes, I developed a radial design based on characteristic thermal length scales for polymers ~1 cm.
 This design enables a 10x improvement in power density compared to flat plate TEGs.
 By spreading the heat outward, the need for active cooling is eliminated.
 I have also developed a close-packed printing layout for high fill factor TE devices.
 Fractal space-filling curves are used as interconnect patterns, enabling tessellation of the device into sub-modules for load matching to a variety of applications, and eliminating the need for power convertors.
 I have also developed textiled-integrated polymer TE devices.
 These developments enable new applications of TEs in self-powered sensors, internet-of-things, and wearable electronics.